You have the home-field advantage when it comes to solar lead generation, and that comes with significant benefits for both you and your customers.

 I know you’re probably sick of hearing that you need to set yourself apart from the pack.
 It’s perfect advice, but it’s rare that marketers will share exactly how to do that.

-If you and I were on the phone right now and I asked you, “Are you spending more time promoting your business, or talking to your potential customers?” most of you would tell me you’re promoting your business.
+If you and I were on the phone right now and I asked you, “Are you spending more time promoting your business, or talking directly to your potential customers?” most of you would tell me you’re promoting your business.

 That’s not surprising.
 That’s what marketing is about, right — getting in front of buyers?